 The Upper Hamlet Community and Happy Farm are excited to offer this special two-week immersive retreat.

-Our daily schedule is the same as the general Plum Village retreat schedule.
+Our daily schedule is the same as the Plum Village “General Practice Week” schedule.
 However, our morning sessions will be experiential workshops on the Happy Farm and on our rewilding lands (outdoors as much as possible).
-Our service meditation will be together on the Happy Farm.
-Finally, our Dharma sharing familiy will be together as a group (20 guests) together with the Happy Farmers.
+Our service meditation will be together on the Happy Farm and we will have two Dharma sharing families together.

 - Teachings will be in English